.:VIM (Video In Motion)

 This article talks about and includes the instructions to enable Video In Motion.
 Basically it's enabling the MMI's ability to continue playing either the TV or DVD while the car is moving.
 This would be very handy for passengers because we would never watch TV or a DVD while driving right!!!
 There are laws regulating video being available to drivers so use this at your own risk and for testing only.

 In order to enable this feature on your system you have to acquire a special log in code for the security portion of the coding.
-The original site has an online version you can use but also provided a windows program to do the same thing.
-Since I don't have the coding for the page I have included the program on my site for you to download.
+I have included an online version below you can use but also provided a windows program to do the same thing.
 Of course the advantage of having the program on your computer is you don't have to be connected to the internet during your installation.

 You will require Microsoft's .NET Framework 3.5 to use this program (most will have it ).
 Don't worry if you don't have it you will be prompted to download it from Microsoft during the installation.